hyj55/MM-algorithm/README.md

 ## General Informations <a name="general_info"></a>
 A package for MM algorithm for solving MLE of latent scores of each player in pairwise comprison models.\
 Note that here the pairwise compirisons are measured on an ordinal scale.
 The package contains algorithms for models supporting the ordinal scale of levels J=2,3,4,5.\
-Besides the algorithms, the package also provides corresponding data generations for simulation use.\
+Besides the algorithms, the package also provides corresponding data generations for models of levels J=3,4,5 for simulation use.
 For function informations of both classes together with code examples, please find in the **Usage**.

 ## Installation <a name="install"></a>